R.E.M.: 2006–2011: Last albums, recognition and breakup

 EMI released a compilation album covering R.E.M.'s work during its tenure on I.R.S. in 2006 called And I Feel Fine...
 The Best of the I.R.S.
 Years 1982–1987 along with the video album When the Light Is Mine: The Best of the I.R.S.
 Years 1982–1987—the label had previously released the compilations The Best of R.E.M.
 (1991), R.E.M.: Singles Collected (1994), and R.E.M.: In the Attic – Alternative Recordings 1985–1989 (1997).
 That same month, all four original band members performed during the ceremony for their induction into the Georgia Music Hall of Fame.
 While rehearsing for the ceremony, the band recorded a cover of John Lennon's "#9 Dream" for Instant Karma: The Amnesty International Campaign to Save Darfur, a tribute album benefiting Amnesty International.
 The song—released as a single for the album and the campaign—featured Bill Berry's first studio recording with the band since his departure almost a decade earlier.

-In October 2006, R.E.M. was nominated for induction into the Rock and Roll Hall of Fame in its first year of eligibility.
+In October 2006, R.E.M. was nominated for induction into the Rock and Roll Hall of Fame in their first year of eligibility.
 The band was one of five nominees accepted into the Hall that year, and the induction ceremony took place in March 2007 at New York's Waldorf-Astoria Hotel.
 The group—which was inducted by Pearl Jam lead singer Eddie Vedder—performed three songs with Bill Berry; "Gardening at Night", "Man on the Moon" and "Begin the Begin" as well as a cover of "I Wanna Be Your Dog".

 Work on the group's fourteenth album commenced in early 2007.
 The band recorded with producer Jacknife Lee in Vancouver and Dublin, where it played five nights in the Olympia Theatre between June 30 and July 5 as part of a "working rehearsal".
 R.E.M.
 Live, the band's first live album (featuring songs from a 2005 Dublin show), was released in October 2007.
 The group followed this with the 2009 live album Live at The Olympia, which features performances from its 2007 residency.
 R.E.M. released Accelerate in early 2008.
 The album debuted at number two on the Billboard charts, and became the band's eighth album to top the British album charts.
 Rolling Stone reviewer David Fricke considered Accelerate an improvement over the band's previous post-Berry albums, calling it "one of the best records R.E.M. have ever made".